act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Inapplicable Example 9

-Text node is in a disabled fieldset
+Text is in a disabled fieldset.

 ```html
 <fieldset disabled style="color:#888; background: white;">